 Regular dental hygiene is essential for maintaining the health and strength of your teeth.
 Daily brushing and flossing, along with biannual dental cleanings and exams, are all crucial components.
 Ignoring oral hygiene can lead to a buildup of plaque and bacteria, both of which can lead to the development of cavities.
 If a cavity does form, treatment is necessary.
-At Anchorage Dental Associates, we can treat your cavities with composite fillings.
+At Spalding Dental, we can treat your cavities with composite fillings.

 What are Cavities?

 A cavity is a small pit that forms on the surface of your tooth as a result of tooth decay.
 Tooth decay occurs when the acids produced by plaque and oral bacteria are left to linger on the surfaces of your enamel for too long.
 The acids gradually erode the protective enamel layer of your teeth, causing decay.
 Eventually, the decay gives way to a cavity.
 The longer the cavity goes untreated, the larger it becomes.
 It can weaken the integrity of the affected tooth.
 The cavity can also develop into the inner layers of the teeth, providing a direct path for bacteria to get inside.
 Bacteria in the tooth can lead to a serious, and very painful, infection.

 Traditionally, cavities have been treated with amalgam fillings.
 Amalgam fillings are made up of a mixture of metals, including tin, silver, and nickel, which are suspended in liquid mercury.
 These fillings, when cured, are extremely strong.
 However, they are silver in color, which makes them stand out from the rest of your natural tooth color.
 The mercury content of these fillings is also a major concern for many patients.